 The best structural designs to combat and manage snow loads and ice dams will at some point have snow accumulation.
 When this happens, it is best to focus on selecting the correct snow removal process.
 It may be necessary to remove snow for every 6″ of accumulation to mitigate ice dam creations.
 If the formation of ice dams is not a major consideration, then snow removal at 12″ depth should be okay.
 Every snow removal situation is unique, and ideal snow removal timing may be dependent upon factors such as roof geometry and building design.
 In addition, other factors to be considered are snow density, distribution, accumulation, snow drifting, and sliding.

-Single-story and small buildings having the roof raked of snow is probably the best option.
+Raking the roof of snow is probably the best option for single-story and small buildings.
 Taller buildings can benefit from raking overhangs to clear snow, which typically is the weakest part of a roof.
 A side benefit of raking overhangs is helping to prevent potentially dangerous ice dams.

-Select the better roof rakes with bumpers or small rollers on the blade bottom.
-Try to avoid chipping and picking at the ice, this may cause unexpected damage to the roof below.
+Select a high-quality roof rake with bumpers or small rollers on the blade bottom.
+Try to avoid chipping and picking at the ice, as this may cause unexpected damage to the roof below.
 Furthermore, it is a good idea to purchase extra rake extensions for reaching higher up on your roof.
+This will help complete the job effectively and promote a safer work environment.

 Roof Shoveling

-When the snow is hard, heavy, or wet, shoveling may be the best option when a rake is just not effective.
+When the snow is hard, heavy, or wet, shoveling may be the best option when a rake is just not going to be effective.
 If the snow load condition requires shoveling, it may be best to have professionals perform the clearing.
-Large, tall roofs and heavier snowfall than rakes can manage also are best dealt with by shoveling.
+Large, tall roofs and heavier beyond the capabilities of rakes also are best dealt with by shoveling.
 When contracting with a professional for the shoveling, make sure they use tools that will not damage the roof.
-It is also important to ensure the professionals do not leave footprints in packed snot on the roof, as they may ultimately create ice dams.
+It is also important to ensure the professionals do not leave footprints in packed snow on the roof, as they may ultimately create ice dams.

-Also, keep in mind, experts recommend removing snow in narrow strips to maintain an even snow load for the roof.
-This should be considered whether you employ professionals or decide to do the job yourself to remove the snow.
+Keep in mind that experts recommend removing snow in narrow strips to maintain an even snow load for the roof.
+This should be considered whether you employ professionals or decide to remove the snow yourself.

 Regardless of the snow removal process selected, you should leave at least a couple of inches of snow on the roof.
 The snow remaining provides a safety blanket for any damage that could have happened during the snow removal process.
-Managing risks include wearing appropriate safety gear and maintain awareness of your surroundings for dangers that may be present, such as power lines.
+Managing risks includes wearing appropriate safety gear and maintaining awareness of your surroundings for present dangers, such as power lines.

 Discover the Snow Load Requirements in Your Area

-The Metal Building Manufacturer’s Association’s (MBMA’S) Code of Standard Practice sets the codes to be used for your building.
-Manufacturers like Allied Steel Buildings cannot select what code to your project.
-This has to be determined by typically the engineer or architect of record, the local building department, or the local permit official for your building.
+The Metal Building Manufacturer’s Association’s (MBMA’s) Code of Standard Practice sets the codes to be used for your building.
+Manufacturers like Allied Steel Buildings cannot select what code to apply to your project.
+This typically has to be determined by the engineer or architect of record, the local building department, or the local permit official for your building.

-To protect your new building during winter weather conditions, make sure and contact Allied Steel today and visit one of our experts.
+To protect your new building during winter weather conditions, contact Allied Steel today to talk to one of our experts.